Author: Courts of the Czech Republic

 Czech Republic vs. AZETKO s.r.o., September 2019, Supreme Court, No. 5 Afs 341/2017 - 47

 The tax authorities of the Czech Republic issued an assessment of additional income taxes and penalties for FY 2010 and 2011, because AZETKO s.r.o. according to the tax authorities did not receive an arm’s length remuneration for administration and operation of a website and e-shop on behalf on a related party, Quantus Consulting s.r.o.
 AZETKO disagreed with the assessment and brought the case to court.
 The regional court ruled in favor of AZETKO, but the tax administration appealed the decision to the Supreme Administrative Court.
-Judgement of the Supreme Court The Supreme Court found the tax administrations change in pricing method under the appeal of the case unsubstantiated.
+Judgment of the Supreme Court The Supreme Court found the tax administrations change in pricing method under the appeal of the case unsubstantiated.
 The tax administration had originally applied the CUP method, but in the appeal proceedings instead used the net margin transaction method (TNMM).
 On that basis, the appeal was dismissed by the Court.
 The conditions for application of ...
 Read more

 Czech Republic vs. J.V., May 2019, Supreme Administrative Court, Case No 2 Afs 131/2018 – 59